top of page

 Are you excited to start getting people to email you to work with you?

-That’s cool but before you get too excited about attracting clients and demanding your rightful cash, let me ask you a question:
+That is cool but before you get too excited about attracting clients and demanding your rightful cash, let me ask you a question:

 After building a solid portfolio website, the next (and most interesting) step to take is to get the first person or business to pay you at least 4 figures for your services (I mean content writing, videography, consultation, coaching, etc), through the very website you’ve just created.

-But here’s the bitter truth:
+Here’s the bitter truth:

 “Except you have a proven system on the ground, you WILL NEVER GET ANY CLIENTS”